DVS-Lab/dmn-parcellation/README.md

 - Scipy/Numpy (Easiest way is using miniconda distribution)
 - Scikit-learn
 - joblib
-- nibabel 1.x (this is very important for the codes to work!)
+- nibabel 1.x (this is very important for the code to work!)

 For visualization:
 - Pandas